 In this Division —

-“option” means an option provided for by section 11B(1).
+option means an option provided for by section 11B(1).

 [Regulation 11A inserted in Gazette 23 Dec 2005 p.
 6254.]

 11B.
 Participation in a single option

 For the purposes of section 11C(1), participation by a child in an option is on a full-time basis if the participation is full-time according to the requirements laid down by the provider for participation in the course or employment concerned.